 The Tune Step displays the current tuning rate when using the mouse wheel (or Ctrl + Up/Down Arrow) to tune the radio.
-Rotating the mouse wheel away from you will increase the frequency at the rate of 1 tune step per click, while rotating the wheel toward you will decrease the frequency.
+Rotating the mouse wheel away from you will increase the frequency with the tune step for each click, while rotating the wheel toward you will decrease the frequency.
 You can change the Tune Step by clicking either of the - or + buttons, clicking the mouse wheel button, or using Ctrl + Left/Right Arrow.